RamboRogers/rogerscamview/README.md

 ### Raspberry PI
-1. Download the prebuilt release [https://github.com/RamboRogers/rogerscamview/releases/download/v1.2.0/RogersCamView-linux-arm-RaspberryPI.7z]
+1. Download the prebuilt release [https://github.com/RamboRogers/rogerscamview/releases/download/1.3/RogersCamView-linux-arm-RaspberryPI.zip]
-2. Extract using p7zip, you might need to apk install p7zip.
+2. Extract using unzip, you might need to apk install p7zip.
-  `7zr e RogersCamView-linux-arm-RaspberryPI.7z`
+  `unzip RogersCamView-linux-arm-RaspberryPI.7z`
 3. Then `chmod +x RogersCamView` to make it executable.
 4. Then execute or click on it `./RogersCamView`
 >NOTE: The raspberry PI needs to use electron version 3.0.13, if you want to build from source you need to adjust the package.json for this.